lowrycode/swaplett-project/README.md

     - the relevant DOM elements are shown / hidden
     - a placeholder text ("Generating board...") is added to the gameboard
 2. **Building the grid of words**
-    - an API request fetches an array containing a large number of random words
+    - an array of words of the correct length is fetched from the relevant JSON file in the **assets > json** directory and the array is then shuffled to randomise the order of these words
     - a smaller collection of these words are chosen if they together meet the criteria for the specified grid (i.e. their intersecting characters match)
     - the characters of each word are assigned to a 2D array (called gridAnswerArr) which stores their correct positions (i.e. row and column) in the grid
     - a copy of the gridAnswerArr (called gridArr) is jumbled by making a specified number of swaps (as determined by the difficulty level) - this becomes the initial state of the grid